 Our understanding of the sector and the competing interests of the various parties involved in sports related property deals means we can provide a holistic approach.
 We offer insight from across the market to provide practical solutions.
-We are also very commercial in our approach and regularly advise on related matters such as stadia naming rights sponsorship deals.
+We are also commercial in our approach and regularly advise on related matters such as stadia naming rights and sponsorship deals.

-Examples of our work include advising:
+Examples of our team’s experience includes advising:

 - a football club on the major redevelopment of a stand in their stadium, providing property and planning advice, including the acquisition of land and taking licenses from the Port of London Authority, to enable the structure to be extended onto the river-bed, including an Embanking Licence and a River Works Licence

 - various property and planning issues for a Premiership football club including the lease grant for part of its head office